julianjimenezm/Botlian/README.md

 - Setup properly your python ENV

-- To run this bot you can directly clone this repository and import  and install our requirements.txt
+- To run this bot you can directly clone this repository and import our requirements.txt

 >in your console:
 >